-Block quotes are cited the same as regular quotes, except that if the quote ends with a period, the citation appears after the period.
+Block quotes are cited just like regular quotes, except that if the quote ends with a period, the citation appears after the period.

-In academic papers and essays, you should avoid relying too heavily on quotes.
-When you want to refer to information or ideas from a source, it’s often best to paraphrase, which means putting the passage in your own words.
-This shows that you have fully understood the text and ensures your own voice is dominant.
+Avoid relying too heavily on quotes in academic writing.
+To refer to ideas from a source, it’s often best to paraphrase, which means putting the passage in your own words.
+This helps you integrate information smoothly and keeps your own voice dominant.

 However, there are some situations in which quotes are more appropriate.

 When focusing on language

 If you want to comment on how the author uses language (for example, in literary analysis), it’s necessary to quote so that the reader can see the exact passage you are referring to.

 To convince the reader of your argument, interpretation or position on a topic, it’s often helpful to include quotes that support your point.
 Quotes from primary sources (for example, interview transcripts or historical documents) are especially credible as evidence.